LuisJalabert/Picasso-Pictures/README.md

 - Pressing `O`
 - Dragging and dropping an image file onto the window
 - Launching with a file path as a command-line argument (e.g. from "Open with")
+- Double-clicking any associated image file in Explorer

 Once an image is open, the viewer automatically finds all other supported images in the same folder and lets you browse through them.